code-and-co/react-native-image-offline/README.md

 ```

 ### OfflineImage with fallback/placeholder image
-You can use fallback image as a default image to show either unable to download image or image not available in offline store.
+You can use a fallback image as a default image to show when unable to download the image or if the image not available in the offline storage.
 ```
 <OfflineImage component={ ImageBackground }
                         style={ [styles.swiperBackgroundImg, { width: this.props.width }] }